Trump to use ‘big voice’ to boost GOP on 4-day Western trip

-Trump will spend his overnights in Las Vegas just as Democrats have descended on the state ahead of a debate there Wednesday and Nevada’s Democratic caucuses on Saturday.
+Trump will spend the nights in Las Vegas, just as Democrats have descended on the state ahead of a debate there Wednesday and Nevada’s Democratic caucuses on Saturday.
 The rallies will take him to two states with vulnerable Republican senators — Cory Gardner of Colorado and Martha McSally of Arizona.
 Both stood by Trump during the Senate’s impeachment trial.

 Trump also announced that he will soon head to South Carolina to campaign, likely the day before Democrats in the state hold their primary on Feb.
 29.